 1st day: Marrakesh – Dades gorges

-Morning departure at 8 o’clock from your hotel or riad in Marrakesh to cross the High Atlas Mountains, including the famous Tizi-n-Tichka pass, the highest pass in North Africa at 2260 metres.
+Morning departure at 8 o’clock from your hotel or riad in Marrakesh to cross the High Atlas Mountains, including the famous Tizi-n-Tichka pass, the highest pass in North Africa at 2260 meters.
 From these mountains, the wide views over the green valleys and burbling streams, and the little Berber villages perched on the mountainsides, sometimes barely distinguishable from the mountains themselves, are spectacular and breathtaking.

 2nd day: Dades gorges – Merzouga